hero image

 Biography

-Lyndsay Rhodes is an associate professor of Biology at Florida Gulf Coast University.
+Lyndsay Rhodes is a professor of Biology at Florida Gulf Coast University.
 As a cancer biologist, Rhodes' research focuses on the understanding of the development and progression of breast cancer.

 Her research has spanned many areas, including the role of stem cells in tumors, the dysregulation of non-coding RNA, transcriptomics and metabolomics alterations in cancer, animal models of breast cancer, and understanding of cell signaling pathways in cancer progression.